Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Introduction

+One way to deal with imprecise boundary models is to use \emph{difference imaging}, aiming to reconstruct only the change in the conductivity between successive measurements \cite{BB84,SGA06,LKSS15}.
+Errors caused by (hopefully invariant) model inaccuracies cancel out to some extent when subtracting the two measurements.
+However, in this paper we focus on {\it absolute} imaging with the goal of reconstructing actual conductivity values.

-In addition to difference imaging, some others methods have been considered for the compensation of the modeling errors in \emph{absolute} EIT.
-The first method was introduced in~\cite{KLO05}, where it is shown that in an inaccurately modeled domain there is a unique minimally anisotropic conductivity matching the EIT data.
+Let us review previous attempts to compensate for the domain modeling errors in absolute EIT.
+In~\cite{KLO05} it was shown that in an inaccurately modeled domain there is a unique minimally anisotropic conductivity matching the EIT data.
 The square root of the determinant of that conductivity gives a deformed image of the original conductivity defined in the true domain.
 This methodology was extended to include the estimation of unknown contact impedances in~\cite{KLO08}.
-On the other hand, in \cite{KLOS13} the original method introduced in~\cite{KLO05} is extended by transforming the reconstructed anisotropic conductivity to an isotropic conductivity close to the original one.
-This step is done by using the existence of isothermal coordinates.
+On the other hand, in \cite{KLOS13} the original method introduced in~\cite{KLO05} was extended by using isothermal coordinates to transform the reconstructed anisotropic conductivity to an isotropic conductivity close to the original one.
+The idea of using isothermal coordinates for reducing anisotropic EIT to an isotropic model was introduced by Sylvester in \cite{sylvester1990anisotropic}.

 The Bayesian approximation error method was applied to EIT with an imperfectly known boundary in~\cite{NKKa,NKKb}.
-A different approach is considered in~\cite{HKMS17} where the dependence of the electrode measurements on model properties are parametrized via polynomial collocation.
-In~\cite{DHSS13A, DHSS13b}, the authors present a reconstruction algorithm that is designed using the complete electrode model~\cite{SChI92} and it is based on the Fréchet derivative of the current-to-voltage map with respect to the electrode locations and boundary shape.
-A similar approach is considered in~\cite{CHH19} but for the problem of head imaging by EIT.
-Differently from~\cite{DHSS13A, DHSS13b}, to cope with the instability the so-called smoothened complete electrode model~\cite{HM17} is considered as the forward model.
+A different approach was considered in~\cite{HKMS17} where the dependence of the electrode measurements on model properties were parametrized via polynomial collocation.
+In~\cite{DHSS13A, DHSS13b}, the authors designed a reconstruction algorithm using the complete electrode model~\cite{SChI92} and the Fréchet derivative of the current-to-voltage map with respect to the electrode locations and boundary shape.
+A similar approach was considered in~\cite{CHH19} but for the problem of head imaging by EIT.
+Differently from~\cite{DHSS13A, DHSS13b}, to cope with the instability the so-called smoothened complete electrode model~\cite{HM17} was considered as the forward model.